 Step 3: AGREE TO A FIRST STEP

-Offer to help in some small way and then check in to see if more help is of interest.
+Offer to help in some small way and then check in to see if more help would be welcome.
 If you begin to help more often, try to plan a regular schedule.
-Keeping designated times improves quality of life for the caregiver and the person receiving care.
-If the caregiver knows you’re dependable, he or she can plan outings, doctor visits, rest and renewal times and even fun activities.
+Keeping designated times improves quality of life for the caregiver and the people receiving care.
+If caregivers know they can rely on you, they can plan ahead.
+And if you are able to give caregivers a break, they can even plan for self-care such as doctor visits, exercise, rest and renewal and fun activities.

 Many caregivers are not aware that their loved ones could receive support from government programs to cover the cost of necessities.
-Complicating the problem are challenging application processes.
-Each program’s application and eligibility requirements can be different.
+Challenging application processes complicate the problem since each program’s application and eligibility requirements can be different.